Skip to content

 Southern New Mexico Book Festival

-Las Cruces Writers invites published authors and the public to join in the First Annual Southern New Mexico Book Festival, a free event debuting on Saturday, October 11, 2025, from 10:00 am to 6:00 pm in Las Cruces, New Mexico.
+Las Cruces Writers invites published authors and the public to join in the Inaugural Southern New Mexico Book Festival, a free event debuting on Saturday, October 11, 2025, from 10:00 am to 6:00 pm in Las Cruces, New Mexico.
 The event will be held at the Dona Ana Community College, East Mesa Campus, 2800 Sonoma Ranch Blvd. in the DASR Building.
 Authors from Southern New Mexico and beyond will host writing workshops, author readings, book sales and signings.

 As an extra treat, the Book Festival will include an area for kids’ book readings, giveaways and activities, as well as food trucks with delicious local offerings.